investxltd/inx-token-sale/README.md

 * Responsible for managing ICO token sales

-* The **crowdsale** has the following properties
+* The **INXCrowdsale** has the following properties
+  * Ability to specify `rate` and `preSaleRate`rate from ETH to INX tokens
+    * These can be adjusted by _owner_ of the smart contract
+  * A flag to indicate whether the state of the crowdsale is `inPreSale` or not
+    * `publicSale` is a one-time only call that moves the contract from pre-sale to public sale
-  * Ability to specify **min** contributions per address
+  * Ability to specify `minContribution` per address
+    * This can be adjusted by _owner_ of the smart contract
-  * Ability to define a **open and close date** for the full ICO - tokens cannot be bought until the ICO opens (or after close)
+  * Ability to define a `openingTime` and `closingTime` for the token sale - tokens cannot be bought until the ICO opens (or after close)
+    * Close date can be adjusted by _owner_ of the smart contract
-  * Ability to transfer ETH **immeadiately**
+  * Ability to contribute with ETH and receive the corresponding rate of minted INX tokens
-  * Ability to define **whitelisted** address for people who are permitted to participate in the crowdsale
+  * Ability to manage a `kyc` address list for contributors who are permitted to participate in the token sale
-    * If not whitelisted the transaction is rejected
+    * If the sender of a transaction is not in the `kyc` list the transaction is rejected
-    * A third party solution for performing KYC/AML is required, the contract simply stores a map of approved addresses
+    * A third party solution is used for formal KYC/AML approval, the contract can be updated with approved accounts
   * The crowdsale is **pausable** which can stop any more contributors from participating in case of error, fault etc
+  * Manages a `inxWhitelist` of approved accounts that can add and remove accounts from the `kyc` address list

-### Deployment Order
+## Deployment

 _see `migrations` folder for a more details_